EXXETA/wordpress-plugin-donations/jtl/README.md

 ### Build

 - Download JTL Shop and Systemcheck into this directory.
-Ensure their names are:
+Ensure their file names are:
     - shop-v5-0-0.zip
     - shop5-systemcheck-v5-0-0.zip